leeyh20/buffeter/README.md

 <h2>Features For The Next Sprint</h2>

-<p>As mentioned in Milestone 1, we will be working on Features 4, 5 and other fixes that the peer teams suggest in sprint 3.</p>
+<p>As mentioned in Milestone 1, we will be working on Features 4, 5, 6 and other fixes that the peer teams suggest in sprint 3.
+We would improve on features 1 to 3 too, by allowing the uploading of photos, having a better user profile and better user interface suited for mobile.
+Users should have points and a profile page.
+We should also make it easier to add buffets, with locations linked to Google Map (extensions!) </p>

 <p>Here are the user stories: </p>